 If you do not see any mock interview slots currently available, additional slots are added each week so be sure to check again for additional openings.

-Interview Prep Resource: View our most recent Investment Banking Interview workshop led by a current 2nd year Wharton MBA here:
+Interview Prep Resource: View our most recent Investment Banking Interview workshop led by a current 2nd year Wharton MBA:

-This session includes more details on interview prep and other aspects of the investment banking recruiting process.
+View the recording here (this session includes more details on interview prep and other aspects of the investment banking recruiting process)